 The Company is self-insured for product liability risk.
 "Product liability" is an insurance industry term for the cost of legal defense and damages awarded to patients allegedly injured as a result of use of a company's product.
 The Company maintains a reserve to cover product liability litigation expenses and possible damages consistent with its experience going back decades.
-Although actual product liability litigation expense at \$670 was substantially higher in 2022 relative to history, costs during the prior two reporting years were immaterial.
-There were no product liability damages in any of the three reporting years, which is consistent with the Company's long-term history.
+Although product liability litigation expenses at \$1,660 in 2023, \$670 in 2022 and \$22 in 2021 were high relative to history, they were not material to overall consolidated financial results.